pidhii/ether/README.md

 - [ ] Macros
 - [ ] User-defined operators
   - [x] redefinition of builtin operators
-  - [ ] definition of new operators
+  - [x] definition of new operators
+  - [ ] precedence for user-defined operators
 - [ ] Named arguments
 - [x] Exceptions
 - [x] Modules
-- [x] Memory management with naїve reference counting ONLY
-- [x] No memory leaks
 - [ ] `match` like in Caml
 - [ ] `do`*-natation for monads?*
 - [ ] Coroutines